neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

     Description:
         For parallel simulation of single cells.
-Generalizes :meth:`ParallelTransfer.splitcell` in a number of ways.
+Generalizes :meth:`ParallelContext.splitcell` in a number of ways.
         section(x) identifies a split node and can be any node, including soma(0.5).
 The number of split nodes allowed on a (sub)tree is two or fewer.
 Nodes with the same sid are connected by wires (0 resistance).